CornerstonePres/cornerstone-pres/_events/2020-12-29-pastor-jens-jottings.md

 And so, I do not take lightly the listing of Jesus' family.
 I pray you will also not take it lightly, or gloss over it too quickly.
 In what family events can you witness the activity of God in your lives that might also be an encouragement to the faith journey of another soul who walks a parallel path?

-Love 'n Christ, Pastor Jen
+Love in Christ, Pastor Jen